The Ideas Forum Users' Guide

 What the Ideas Forum is for:

-At its core, the HubSpot Ideas Forum is a place for HubSpot users to discuss feature requests with each other and the HubSpot Product Team.
-We want to know what features our users would like to see built, and as no one knows the answer to that question better than the user themselves, we’d like you to tell us!
+The HubSpot Ideas Forum is a place for HubSpot users to discuss feature requests with each other and the HubSpot Product Team.
+We want you to tell us what features you'd like built!
 It’s my goal to make the feedback process as streamlined as possible for both HubSpot users and our product team.

 What the Ideas Forum is not for: